gersak/vura/README.md

 ## Choices and assumptions

 Values of timestamps are normalized to Greenwich Mean Time.
 As base unit of time **vura** uses **second**.
-This is very unusual from programmers perspective but not that unusual for anyone else that is using [SI](https://en.wikipedia.org/wiki/SI_base_unit).
+This is not usual choice from programmers perspective but not that unusual for anyone else that is using [SI](https://en.wikipedia.org/wiki/SI_base_unit).
 So bare with me it doesn't matter in the end anyway.

 ```clojure
 (def second 1)